By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Rutter dispute

 There was obviously bad blood between Card and Rutter.
 However, Rutter convinced council to ignore Card’s allegations and return the “spiteful” letter.
-In light of what later transpired, the council representatives should have paid more attention to Card’s assessments of Rutter’s actions.
+In light of what later transpired, perhaps elected representatives should have paid more attention to Card’s assessments of Rutter’s actions.

 Albert’s time in Townsville must have been brief because by September 1886 he and Florence are in Sydney, New South Wales.
 Albert was exercising his oratory skills in the Domain on Sundays speaking about temperance.